-The Company has classified financial assets held in portfolios intended to match the average duration of a corresponding insurance liability as assets backing general insurance liabilities.
-These financial assets include investment securities and are classified as at fair value through profit or loss as they are managed, and their performance evaluated on a fair value basis for internal and external reporting in accordance with the investment strategy.
+The Company has designated financial assets held in portfolios intended to match the average duration of a corresponding insurance liability as assets backing general insurance liabilities.
+These financial assets include investment securities and are mandatorily measured at FVTPL.

 All investment securities held to back general insurance liabilities are highly liquid securities.
 Despite some of these securities having maturity dates beyond the next twelve months, as they are highly liquid in nature and are actively traded, they have been classified as current.